+Score Guide

-Score Guide Writing is a crucial-and often difficult-skill to teach and learn.
+Writing is a crucial-and often difficult-skill to teach and learn.
 OER Project's automated essay-score tool, Score, can help.
 Students are supported with frequent and consistent feedback, teachers spend less time grading and more time teaching.

-Score and Revision Assistant Score is a powerful tool that can help students significantly improve their writing by giving them frequent, consistent feedback.
-Teachers can spend less time grading, and more time providing individualized writing instruction.
+Score and Revision Assistant

+Score is a powerful tool that can help students significantly improve their writing by giving them frequent, consistent feedback.
+Teachers can spend less time grading, and more time providing writing instruction.
 Score uses the Revision Assistant machine scoring engine from Turnitin.
 It's been "trained" against the OER Project writing rubric.
 So, rather than waiting days or weeks for results, students get immediate feedback that helps them understand and implement the expectations of the rubric as they write.
 Teachers say Score increases the effectiveness of writing workshops and conferences without replacing their role in the feedback process.
 With objective, consistent feedback at their fingertips, teachers can review results and strategize how to improve with students in real time.

 This guide will walk you through the process of setting up and using Score in your classroom.

-OER Project Courses and Score Score can be used in a variety of ways to fit your needs.
-Of course, you are welcome to use any of the prompts that you'd like with your students.
-However, if you are a BHP teacher, you'll most likely use Score as part of the culminating assessment for each unit-Investigations.
-In WHP Origins, there are four eras with DBQs available in Score, while in both WHP 1200 and WHP 1750, there are five units with DBQs in Score (see table below).
-These may be used at the end of a unit or era or anytime you want your students to practice writing DBQs.
-For those using the Project Score, you can use any of the Investigation or DBQ prompts.
-Score Reports Score reports give teachers detailed insights to help focus writing instruction.
+OER Project Courses and Score

+You will find a Score assignment at the end of every unit in Big History Project (BHP) and World History Project (WHP).
+We call these writing assignments Investigations in BHP and DBQs in WHP.
+These assignments ask students to craft an essay length response to a prompt or driving question, using a collection of related source documents.
+We do recommend you assign the first and last Score assignments, as they are valuable baseline and end-of-year assessments that help you track your students' writing growth over the course of the year.
+However, you are free to use whichever Score assignments you feel are best for your context.
+Note that we do not necessarily recommend assigning all end of unit essays-that may be overly ambitious for many classrooms!

+Score Reports

+Score reports give teachers detailed insights to help focus writing instruction.
 Students are scored on a scale of 0-4 according to their performance against the writing rubric in four key areas: Claim and Focus, Analysis and Evidence, Organization, and Language and Style.
 Class level reports identify trends common to the whole class, while student reports highlight proficiencies and areas of improvement for each individual student.